mindkin/hourfleet/docs/configure.md

 IMPORTANT: At this time, we are still building out the self-serve configuration experience right inside the Hourfleet App, so that operators like yourself can make these configuration changes directly yourself very easily.
 You can configure many settings right now in the 'Operators' Dashboard already.

-Sign in to your Car Share, you should be taken to the operators dashbaord automatically.
-From the left menu select 'Your Car Share' then select 'Settings'.
+Sign in to your Car Share, you should be taken to the operators dashboard automatically.
+From the left menu select 'My Car Share' then select 'Settings'.

-In the interim, for the sections that you cannot change in the Operators Dashbaord, please send your changes (text, links and images) to Hourfleet Support in you private Slack channel or email to [support@hourfleet.com](mailto:support.hourfleet.com) and we will make the updates manually for you.
+In the interim, for the sections that you cannot change in the Operators Dashbaord, please send your changes (text, links and images) to Hourfleet Support in you private Slack channel or email to [support@hourfleet.com](mailto:support@hourfleet.com) and we will make the updates manually for you.

 Essential Areas: